fardeen-ahmed/Bug-bounty-Writeups/README.md

 1) OWASP Top 10 Vulnerabilities.
 2) Bug-Bounty Tools.
-2) Chained Vulnerabilities and Exploitation.
+3) Chained Vulnerabilities and Exploitation.
+4) News Updates on Hacking.
-3) Creative Vulnerabilities.
+5) Creative Vulnerabilities.

-Evberyday, new writeups.Have Fun....!!!!!
+Evberyday, new updates...So keep exploring..Have Fun....!!!!!